bkonkle/nakago/website/docs/tutorial.md

 This will be overridden in your tests to use the unverified variant, but we'll get to that later.

-Next should use `jwks::Provide` and `auth::subject::Provide` providers to inject the pieces that Nakago-Axum's `Subject` extractor will use to retrieve the authentication data for a request.
-For the JWKS config we'll use a tag, so use the `provide` method rather than `provide_type`.
+Next you should use the `jwks::Provide` to inject the JWKS config with a tag, so we use the `provide` method rather than `provide_type`.
 This uses the tag as the key for the Inject container.

 ```rust
 use nakago_axum::auth::{self, jwks, Validator, JWKS};